planetarium/snack.planetarium.dev/content/posts/2019/06/xunit-unity-runner/index.eng.md

 tests in as many different environments as possible.

-So our team had run tests on [Azure Pipelines][^1] with (Linux, macOS, Windows) × (.NET Framework, Mono, .NET Core) combination[^2] whenever a push or a pull was requested in the Libplanet repository.
+So our team had run tests on [Azure Pipelines][^1] with (Linux, macOS, Windows) × (.NET Framework, Mono, .NET Core) combination[^2] whenever a push or a pull request was made in the Libplanet repository.

 {{<
 figure